marktrs/transactional-kv-store/README.md

 To support nested transactions we use the stack data structure to generalize transaction elements where each transaction has its linked list as a local store.
 Committing transaction will append data to update the global store subsequently.

-This project code structure follows the [Clean architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html) and [Domain Driven Design (DDD)](https://martinfowler.com/tags/domain%20driven%20design.html) approach which supports incoming providers or external services for scalability and enable specific service testing.
+This project code structure follows the [Clean architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html) and Domain Driven approach which supports incoming providers or external services for scalability and enable specific service testing.

 ## Usage